FreedomCoop/valuenetwork/README.md

 * Join Requests page for project's coordinators to manage the candidatures:
 	- Fast page load for big projects, using ajax pagination with DataTables.
-	- Easy buttons that appear when needed to:
+	- Easy buttons that appear in each row when needed to:
 		- send the confirmation email (with the user initial random password) if is pending,
 		- delete all (request, user and agent) when email not confirmed for a long time,
 		- go to the feedback page with the candidate (shows nº of comments),